smartsendio/woocommerce/smart-send-logistics/readme.txt

 = Does it require a Smart Send subscription? =

 Yes and no. You can try the module for free for 30 days but must have a valid Smart Send subscription to continue after that.
 Please see [SmartSend.dk](http://smartsend.dk)

-= Can I use the module with the Smart Send label generator module? =

-Yes.

 = Can I try the module without subscribing at Smart Send =